Russia's comeback in Africa | DW | 23.10.2019

 The tone for the October 23-24 gathering was set days ago, when Russian President Vladimir Putin took a swipe at Africa's former colonial masters.
 "We see how an array of Western countries are resorting to pressure, intimidation and blackmail of sovereign African governments," Putin told Russian media.

-Putin is co-chair of the summit with his Egyptian counterpart Abdel-Fattah el-Sissi his counterpart from Egypt, one of many African countries with ties to Russia that date back decades.
+Putin is co-chair of the summit with Abdel-Fattah el-Sissi, his counterpart from Egypt, one of many African countries with ties to Russia that date back decades.

 Read more: How the Russian Revolution shaped African history